soaringxmc/personal-page/content/authors/admin/_index.md

 highlight_name: true
 ---

 Maochao Xiao is a PhD student in Aeronautics and Space Engineering at Sapienza University of Rome.
-He shows interest in exploiting machine learning for turbulence modeling in large eddy simulation (LES) and Reynolds-averaged Navier-Stokes (RANS), leveraging graphics processing units (GPUs) for computational efficiency.
+He shows interest in exploiting machine learning for turbulence modeling in large eddy simulation (LES) and Reynolds-averaged Navier-Stokes (RANS), while leveraging graphics processing units (GPUs) for computational efficiency.
 His recent activities focus on the development of robust wall models for large-eddy simulation based on reinforcement learning (RL).
 {style="text-align: justify;"}